 - Add rice to the pan with meat.
 Stir until well integrated.

-- In a pitcher combine tomato sauce, sugar, salt, parsley and 2 cups of water.
+- Second Sauce: In a pitcher combine tomato sauce, sugar, salt, parsley and 2 cups of water.
 Stir well.
 Pour evenly over the peppers in the pan.

 - Bake peppers for 60-75 minutes, frequently turning the baking pan, as well as the peppers inside the pan.
 Serve warm.
 (Optionally) Add a dollop of sour cream on top.